-If you forgot to pay your annual fee and 30 days have passed, your issuer may report it as late and it will damage your credit score.
-After you have paid it, contact your issuer to explain the situation.
-Then, ask if they will waive any late fees or interest charges and update your account status to “current” with the credit bureaus.
+If you’ve forgotten to pay your annual fee and 30 days have passed, it could be reported to the credit bureaus as late and damage your credit score.
+After you pay it, ask your issuer to update your account status to “current.”

 Dear Keeping Score,